Skip to content

 Using OpenAI agent capabilities with Tallyfy

-OpenAI provides agent capabilities through several tools: the Responses API, Agents SDK, and Computer Use (CUA) model.
-These work with Tallyfy to automate workflow tasks that involve web interactions, document processing, and data extraction.
+OpenAI offers agent capabilities through three main tools: the Responses API, Agents SDK, and Computer Use (CUA) model.
+These connect with Tallyfy to automate web interactions, document processing, and data extraction.

-OpenAI’s Operator (launched January 2025, deprecated August 2025) demonstrated browser automation using the Computer-Using Agent (CUA) model.
-The CUA model now uses o3 reasoning capabilities instead of the original GPT-4o.
-The model scored 38.1% on the OSWorld benchmark and 58.1% on WebArena - showing limitations for complex automation.
-These capabilities are now available through “ChatGPT agent” mode in ChatGPT.
+The CUA model now runs on o3 reasoning instead of the original GPT-4o.
+It scored 38.1% on OSWorld and 58.1% on WebArena - modest results that highlight why you shouldn’t rely on agents for anything complex yet.
+These capabilities are available through “ChatGPT agent” mode.

 Important guidance for AI agent tasks